johnfelipe/ElSim/README.md

     $ npm run reset

-## Technologies

-The backend uses:

-    * Node.js + Express
-    * MongoDB

-The frontend is not Angular, it's a simple set of views that uses:

-    * Bootstrap 4

-## Run Project

-Open a shell:

-    $ npm start

-The web is at `/` and the API is at `/api/v1/`.

 ## Test

 The project uses `Istanbul & Mocha` for the unit tests, to run all of them:

     $ npm test

 ## Docs